The Foodie Guide to the Pacific Harbour & Beqa© FijiPocketGuide.com

 On the Pacific Harbour, it’s all about the seafood.
 So unless you are a pescatarian, then you should have no trouble finding a wealth of options when it comes to vegetarian food.
 However, those keeping meat and fish out of their diet will find very limited options in comparison to the larger tourist hubs of Fiji.
 There will, however, always be at least one vegetarian item on the menu.

 When staying at one of the off-shore islands, your dining options are limited to your resort’s restaurant.
 Wherever you stay, it’s best to let the resort know your dietary requirements before booking to see if they will be able to accommodate you.
-Resorts such as the Beqa Lagoon Resort and Royal Davui Island Resort are known to be particularly accommodating for different diets.
+Resorts such as the Beqa Lagoon Resort and Royal Davui Island Resort are known to be particularly accommodating to different diets.

-Author
+About The Author

-Laura S.
+Laura (Lora) S.

 This article was reviewed and published by Laura, editor in chief and co-founder of Fiji Pocket Guide.
 Since arriving solo in the South Pacific over 10 years ago with nothing but a backpack and a background in journalism, her mission has been to show the world how easy (and awesome) it is to explore a paradise such as Fiji.
 She knows the islands inside-out and loves sharing tips on how best to experience Fiji’s must-dos and hidden gems.
 Laura is also editor of several other South Pacific travel guides.